atlassian/smith/docs/design/field-references.md

           clusterServicePlanExternalName: default
           parameters:
             important: true
-            host: '{{a-binding:bindsecret#data.host#"http://example.com"}}'
+            host: "!{a-binding-host}"
-            password: '{{a-binding:bindsecret#data.password#"fakepassword"}}'
+            password: "!{a-binding-password}"
 ```

-The difference here is that the `host` and `password` fields now have an additional
+The difference here is that the `a-binding-host` and `a-binding-password` references now have an additional
-`#`, following which there is a chunk of embedded JSON.
+`example` attribute with a sample value.
 This allows us
-to validate the parameters against the json schema exposed
+to validate the parameters against the JSON schema exposed
 by the OSB catalog endpoint (and currently accessible via a field on
-Service Catalog's ClusterServicePlan resources).
+Service Catalog's `ClusterServicePlan` objects).
 Therefore the above
 resource has the provisional `parameters` block for validation purposes
 of: